 Water Temperature (degrees F):

-Crystal clear most of the time, fresh snow combined with warm temps, or rapid rise in flow can cause off color water.
+Crystal clear most of the time, heavy localized precipitation can sometimes cause off color water.

 Current Food Sources:

 Mysis Shrimp | midges | Baetis | PMDs | caddis | terrestrials | leeches, smaller fish etc

 Two Bit Hooker size 16-20 dark olive or black | Pheasant Tail natural or black size 16-22 | Thorax emerger BWO sie 20-22 | Poison Tung olive/black size 18 | Split Case PMD size 18 | Bling Midge charcoal or cream size 18-24 | Pure Midge cream | UV Midge black or brown size 18-22 | Mercury Black Beauty size 18-24